Aerlinger/aerlinger/_posts/2014-07-13-contributing-to-open-source.md

 # How to get started contributing to Open Source projects

 Open source software (OSS) is competitive.
 As such, developers of all ability levels generally have a "mental block" when it comes to submitting a contribution.
+There's been a great deal posted on this topic (see below).
-Having been involved in various projects, I wanted to share some things I've learned that I wish I would have known sooner.
+Still, I wanted to share some things I've learned that I wish I would have known sooner.

 ### Before you start
 *Most of these seem obvious, but it's always good to make sure you've got